enreina/LeetCode/README.md

 # LeetCode
 This is a collection of my solution to LeetCode problems as part of my journey on getting back into programming after ~1 year hiatus as part of a career break.
+My LeetCode profile can be checked out [here](https://leetcode.com/enreina).

 It's automatically curated from LeetCode by using the chrome extension [LeetHub](https://github.com/QasimWani/LeetHub) -- check out their repo, it's awesome!

 ## Study Plan
-The problems I've been working on are part of [LeetCode Study Plan](https://leetcode.com/study-plan/), specifically the [LeetCode 75](https://leetcode.com/study-plan/leetcode-75/).
-I've completed the Level 1 problems, and now I'm currently working on the Level 2 problems.
+The problems I've been working on are part of [LeetCode Study Plan](https://leetcode.com/study-plan/).
+I've completed the [LeetCode 75](https://leetcode.com/study-plan/leetcode-75/) Level 1 & Level 2 problems, and now I'm currently working on the [Algorithm 1](https://leetcode.com/study-plan/algorithm/) problems.

 ## About my solutions
 For now I try to aim on just getting an accepted submissions on LeetCode -- and just when I feel like it I'll try to optimize it as best as I can.
 My solutions are not the best (better solutions are available on LeetCode Discussions forum).
 When the time is right (i.e. I feel like it), I'll try to revisit my solutions in the future for optimizations.